discordjs/guide/guide/interactions/autocomplete.md

 ### Handling multiple autocomplete options

 To distinguish between multiple options you can pass `true` into <DocsLink path="class/CommandInteractionOptionResolver?scrollTo=getFocused" /> which now returns the full focused object instead of just the value.
-This is used to get the name of the focused option.
+This is used to get the name of the focused option below:

 ```js {5-16}
 client.on('interactionCreate', async interaction => {